 There are few areas on Earth which conjure up an image of pristine wilderness quite like Patagonia.
 The immensity of the near 675,000 square km region is hard to fathom, even if you’ve seen photographs of the rugged knuckles of Cerro Torre or the mountain lakes of the W Trek in Torres del Paine.
 There are hundreds of glaciers in the region, humbling fjords, active volcanoes and sculpted marble caves.
 There's the enormity of the Chilean coast and back in-land, beyond it all, the immensity of the steppe.

-There is also, unbeknown to most, a 2,800-km hiking trail, launched in 2018, that will take you almost the entire length of the region.
+There is also, unbeknown to most, a 1,700 mile (2,800km) trail, launched in 2018, that will take you almost the entire length of the region.
 It's called the 'Route of Parks', and it's a trail that traverses 17 national parks, encompasses 28 million acres of unspoiled landscapes and has conservation at its heart.

 The route is only a few years old, but its origins date back decades.
 Depending on how much you know about the labels on the inside of your favourite hiking kit, it's an origin story that might just contain a few familiar names.